erickzhao/static-html-webpack-boilerplate/README.md

 ## 🔄 Continuous Integration

 This boilerplate contains integration with [Travis CI](https://travis-ci.org/).
-The build system runs all linting scripts and deploys to GitHug pages upon push to the `master` branch.
+The build system runs all linting scripts and deploys to GitHub pages upon push to the `master` branch.
 However, note that this deployment flow only works for Project Pages, as User and Organization pages [only support the master branch flow](https://help.github.com/articles/user-organization-and-project-pages/).

 For more information on how to set up alternative deployment processes, check out the [Travis CI documentation on deployment](https://docs.travis-ci.com/user/deployment).
 The service can deploy to dozens of cloud providers, including Heroku, AWS, and Firebase.